jonhadfield/soba/README.md

 By default, all users' repositories will be backed up, even when specifying organisations.
 To skip user repositories set environment variable: GITHUB\_SKIP\_USER_REPOS to true.

+#### Limit user repo backups to those owned by the user

+By default, all repositories a user is affiliated with, e.g. a collaborator on, are included for backup.
+To limit these to only those owned by the user, set environment variable: GITHUB\_LIMIT\_USER\_OWNED to true.

 #### GitHub Repo/Bundle comparison method

 Environment variable: GITHUB_COMPARE